zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 to generate a certificate and keystore for the local CA, API Mediation Layer, and services.

 This script is stored in `zowe/zowe-install-packaging` repository [bin/apiml_cm.sh](https://github.com/zowe/zowe-install-packaging/blob/master/bin/apiml_cm.sh).
 It is a UNIX shell script that can be executed by Bash or z/OS Shell.
-For Windows, install Bash by going to the following link: [cmder](http://cmder.net/).

 ### Generate certificates for localhost